Windstar Cruises Wind Surf Review

 ULTIMATE VACATIONS sailed on Windstar Cruises Wind Surf yacht, Sails and all.
 This our Description, Review & Photos.
 Windstar is Different!

 So let's talk about our ship - the Wind Surf.
 This is the largest ship on the fleet, accommodating a maximum of 310-guests.
-The Wind Surf has one more restaurant than the others in the fleet.
+The Wind Surf has one more restaurant than the other Wind ship in the fleet.
 Despite the perception of being a small yacht-like ship the length is 535 feet, or more than 1/2 the length of a typical cruise ship.
 There are six decks, 122 ocean view staterooms (size 188 sq feet), and 31 - 376 sq feet Suites.
 The halls are roomy and feature photos of sailing ships and sailing destinations, an appreciated touch.

 Real sails power the Wind Surf.
 "We've been here."